horuslabsio/Starknet-Scaffold/docs/src/chapter_8.md

 3. **Merging:** Once the PR is approved, we will "squash-and-merge" to keep the git commit history clean.

-Thank you for your contributions to Scaffold-ETH 2!
+Thank you for your contributions to Starknet-Scaffold!
 We appreciate your efforts in helping us build and improve this project.